alpersonalwebsite/react/00_1_intro_JS.md

 * _CallStack_
   1. salutation()
   2. message()
-     As soon as message() resolves or finishes its execution, it´s removed from the stack (there´s no need to call what was executed) being salutation() the next function to be called, resolved and then, removed from the stack which will result in an empty Stack.
+     As soon as message() resolves or finishes its execution, it's removed from the stack (there's no need to call what was executed) being salutation() the next function to be called, resolved and then, removed from the stack which will result in an empty Stack.

 One quick note about scope:
 Both, the functions and the variables of our example are part of the Window (global) context.
-You can check the Window´s context executing:
+You can check the Window's context executing:

 ```console
 console.log(this);